 Positivity activity is good because keeping up positivity making the tasks in the booklet more enjoyable.
+You can write formulations about small parts of your life or your life as a whole.
+Why hasn't this been done sooner?

 The 'helpful resources' links are 'really helpful, thank you'.